Managing content sets

 - Select the content that you want to move.

 - Click Move to and select the target content set.

 - Click Preview to Save and review your changes.

 - Click Confirm & Save.

-- Go to Permissions > Content Sets and expand the content set that you want to review.
+- From the Main menu, go to Administration > Permissions > Content Sets and expand the content set that you want to review.

 - Find the content (such as a sensor) that you want to review.

 - Click the appropriate icon to open a dialog that displays the roles or users or user groups that have permissions for the content.